• Skip to primary navigation

 INSTRUCTIONS

-• Wrap tofu (12-16 ounce block) in a clean kitchen towel, gently squeeze any extra water and pat dry.
+• Drain the tofu: Wrap tofu (12-16 ounce block) in a clean kitchen towel, gently squeeze out any extra water and pat dry.
 If your tofu is softer, it would benefit from being pressed. (see notes).

-• Cut or break the tofu into ~1" pieces.
+• Prepping the tofu: Cut or break the tofu into ~1" pieces.
 Place in a large mixing bowl.
 Sprinkle the soy sauce, sambal, garlic powder, black pepper, and oil over the tofu and toss to coat using a large spoon or your hands.

-• Sprinkle 1 tablespoon cornstarch over the tofu and shake again to coat the tofu.
+• Seasoning the tofu: Sprinkle 1-2 tablespoons nutritional yeast (if using) and toss to coat.
+Then sprinkle 1 tablespoon cornstarch over the tofu and toss again to coat the tofu completely.
 If the tofu is still wet/juicy, add another 1 tablespoon cornstarch and mix until the tofu is coated and sticky (see photos).
 No dry spots.

-• Cover a baking sheet with parchment or a silicone mat, add 1 tablespoon of olive oil and spread evenly over the surface.
+• Cover a baking sheet with parchment paper or a silicone mat, add 1 tablespoon of olive oil* (or spray with cooking spray) and spread evenly over the surface.
 Arrange tofu on the baking sheet in a single layer with space between. *The oil is optional.

 NOTES

 *In my experience, not all extra firm and super firm tofu is created equally.
 So some Brands of extra firm tofu can still be pretty soft (looking at you Costco), in that case, go ahead and press it for the crispiest baked tofu.
-If you live in Canada and use Sunrise Soya Tofu, their extra firm tofu in the vacuum pack is very firm and compressed!
+If you live in Canada and use Sunrise Soya Tofu, their extra firm tofu in the vacuum pack is very firm and compressed (I don't press it.).

 How to press tofu: Wrap the tofu in a clean kitchen towel (or paper towels) and stack a few heavy cookbooks or a heavy cast iron skillet on top.
 Or use a tofu press if you have one.
 Let the towel absorb the excess water for ~15 minutes (or longer) while you prepare the other recipe components.